WGLab/doc-ANNOVAR/docs/user-guide/startup.md

 Result will be written to `myanno.hg19_multianno.txt` (not a csv file because we did not put `-csvout` tag) and `myanno.hg19_multianno.vcf`.

 You can download the output file here: [ex2.hg19_multianno.vcf](https://github.com/WGLab/doc-ANNOVAR/releases/download/new_files_update/ex2_new.hg19_multianno.vcf).
 Additionally, a tab-delimited output file is also available as [ex2.hg19_multianno.txt](https://github.com/WGLab/doc-ANNOVAR/releases/download/new_files_update/ex2_new.hg19_multianno.txt), which contains similar information in a different format.
 You can open the new VCF file in a text editor and check what has been changed in the file: the INFO field in the VCF file now contains annotations that you need, starting with the string ANNOVAR_DATE and ending with the notation ALLELE_END.
-If multiple alleles are in the same locus, you will see multiple such notations (muleiple "ANNOVAR_DATE ...
+If multiple alleles are in the same locus, you will see multiple such notations (multiple "ANNOVAR_DATE ...
 ALLELE_END" sections) in the INFO field.
 A screen shot is shown below:

 ![table_vcf](../img/table_vcf_new.png)

 ### Additional parameters options

 Some people want to have the HGVS formatted strings for not only exonic variant, but also intronic variant that could be say 10bp away from splice site (by default, ANNOVAR only treats variants within 2bp of exon/intron boundary as splice variants, unless a `--slicing_threshold` parameter is set).
 For `-intronhgvs`, you will need to provide an integer which will then print HGVS notations for intron within this threshold away from exon.
-In here, we use `-intronhgvs 20`, it means anything within 20bp of intron/exon boundary will have the HGVS notation. for So you can specify this using the command below:
+In here, we use `-intronhgvs 20`, it means anything within 20bp of intron/exon boundary will have the HGVS notation.
+So you can specify this using the command below:

 ```
 table_annovar.pl example/ex2.vcf \